bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.
   1. Express comes with its own middleware
+  2. Express allows us to create an RESTful APIs using javascript.

 - [ ] Describe Middleware?
   an array of functions that get executed in the order they are introuced into the server code.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?
   It can send a status code and message to the user.